Our approach to human rights

 - UN Global Compact Communication on Progress, opens in new window

 Related policies, frameworks and action plans

-NAB Group recognises that human rights concerns can arise not only in its own operations, but also via interactions with external parties – in particular, business relationships, customer interactions, financing and investments, supply chain management and the communities served.
-Therefore, the Group Human Rights policy is implemented through a range of internal policies, processes, frameworks and practices covering areas such as discrimination, accessibility, harassment, workplace bullying, occupational health and safety, modern slavery, whistleblower protection, privacy, financial resilience, our Reconciliation Action Plan and provision of responsible products and services, as well as within our credit, investment and supply chain related policies and requirements.
-Refer to the following for more information on some of these areas:
+NAB’s Group Human Rights Policy is implemented through a range of internal policies, processes, frameworks and practices covering areas such as discrimination, accessibility, harassment, workplace bullying, occupational health and safety, modern slavery, whistleblower protection, privacy, financial resilience, our Reconciliation Action Plan and provision of responsible products and services, as well as within our credit, investment and supply chain related policies and requirements.
+Refer to Performance and reporting and our Resources library for more information on some of these areas:

 - National Australia Bank Ltd Code of Conduct

 - Environmental, social and governance risk management and ESG Risk Principles (PDF, 313KB), opens in new window

 - Group Whistleblower Protection Policy (PDF, 562KB), opens in new window

 - First Nation Australians support and Reconciliation Action Plan